dshot92/internship_valume_mesh/Internship.md

 Beginning from a tetrahedral mesh might be a little much.
 So let-s start with the Stanford bunny.

-First step is the clusterization, and since I the bunny is a pretty triangulated mesh and not many vertexes will result non manifold, I'll subdivide the mesh around the 8 spatial spaces created at the intersection of the axis.
+First step is the clusterization, and since I the bunny is a pretty triangulated mesh and not many vertices will result non manifold, I'll subdivide the mesh around the 8 spatial spaces created at the intersection of the axis.

 So the mesh needs to be translated in the origin :